-This winter sees Manchester host a range of exhibitions, whether it be galleries, studios and museums presenting art from both new and renowned artists, or installations that really get you thinking and immersed in the experience.
+This spring sees Manchester host a range of exhibitions, whether it be galleries, studios and museums presenting art from both new and renowned artists, or installations that really get you thinking and immersed in the experience.
 Manchester is a cultural hub and you’ll find plenty of exhibitions showcasing the likes of art, photography, memorabilia, sculptures and historical artefacts across the city to discover during your free time.
-So switch off from the everyday and become fully absorbed in these exhibitions taking place in Manchester this autumn, many of which are free to visit.
+So switch off from the everyday and become fully absorbed in these exhibitions taking place in Manchester this spring, many of which are free to visit.

-Art exhibitions in Manchester
+Art & design exhibitions in Manchester

 1. L.S Lowry Exhibition, The Lowry